spoorn/media-to-ascii/README.md

-# img-to-ascii
+# media-to-ascii
-Image to ASCII Art, in Rust
+Images and Videos to ASCII Art, in Rust

-# For video-to-ascii
+# For Videos
 Make sure you have OpenCV installed if running via `cargo run` or from the source: https://github.com/twistedfall/opencv-rust